MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/spatial-audio-customization/spatial-audio-basic-features.md

 ![______](../../../media/enhance-your-environment/audio-zones/078-voice-setting.png)

-A Voice Setting can be applied to a Zone in several ways; you can choose it explicitly as the default VoiceSetting for the Zone, or it can be chosen automatically from a collection of Voice Settings if the Zone determines that it's the most appropriate VoiceSetting for a given circumstance.
+Voice Settings are contained in Voice Setting Collections.
+Each Audio Zone has a Voice Collection attached; the Zone determines the best Voice Setting for a given use and looks for that Voice Setting in the Collection attached to it.

 ### Voice Settings Collection

 As the name implies, a Voice Setting Collection is a collection of Voice Settings.
 It's a [ScriptableObject](https://docs.unity3d.com/Manual/class-ScriptableObject.html), and its purpose is to make the voices it contains available for use for Audio Zones, Acoustic Zones, or Custom Environment Acoustics.

 The Voice Setting Collections are located in the **VoiceSettingCollection** folder.